ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 -   `parent`

 As described in the [Symfony Dependency Injection Component documentation](http://symfony.com/doc/master/components/dependency_injection/parentservices.html), the `parent` config key indicates that you want your service to inherit from the parent's dependencies, including constructor arguments and method calls.
-This is actually a helper avoiding repetition in your field type configuration and keeping consistency between all field types.
+This is actually a helper avoiding repetition in your Field Type configuration and keeping consistency between all Field Types.

 -   `tags`

-Tagging your field type service with **`ezpublish.fieldType`** is mandatory to be recognized by the API loader as a regular field type, the `alias` key being simply the *fieldTypeIdentifier* (formerly called *datatype string*)
+Tagging your Field Type service with **`ezpublish.fieldType`** is mandatory to be recognized by the API loader as a regular Field Type, the `alias` key being simply the *fieldTypeIdentifier* (formerly called *datatype string*)

-Basic field types configuration is located in [EzPublishCoreBundle/Resources/config/fieldtypes.yml](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Bundle/EzPublishCoreBundle/Resources/config/fieldtypes.yml).
+Basic Field Types configuration is located in [EzPublishCoreBundle/Resources/config/fieldtypes.yml](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Bundle/EzPublishCoreBundle/Resources/config/fieldtypes.yml).

 #### Legacy Storage Engine